JSON Command Tester

 The parameters box sets up the JavaScript object which carries all the attributes and options available for that command.
 To add or change values, edit directly in this.

 Note that some parameters, are automatically filled in for convenience.
-These include the input
+These include the `input` name and title `id`.

 If the particular command supports a set of variables, this displays a JavaScript object to manage the variables.